PaulMougel/msgr2/src/back/README.md

 Available functions:
 - `signup(user)`, where the password is plaintext (will be hashed by the function)
-- `login(user)`, where the password is plaintext (will be hashed by the function).
-If the login is successful, returns a user object (without the password field).
+- `signin(user)`, where the password is plaintext (will be hashed by the function).
+If the signin is successful, returns a user object (without the password field).

 ## REST API